 This small cove near New Bonaventure was chosen as the location of the filmset because it is so secluded, you can easily walk around here and imagine you’ve somehow stepped back in time:

-Some outside details:
+Some outdoor details:

-Some inside details:
+Some indoor details:

 A visit to the Random Passage filmset is highly recommended to anyone interested in Newfoundland’s outport history, and of course to anyone looking for some unique ‘back in time’ photo opportunities.